gamemanual0/gm0/source/docs/robot-design/odometry.rst

 Design
 ------

 There are few open source dead wheel designs.
-Dead wheels are often designed around a team's own drive train and FTC teams seldom publicy release their own robot CADs.
+Dead wheels are often designed around a team's own drive train and FTC teams seldom publicly release their own robot CADs.

 Here are a few publicly available dead wheel designs: